frequem/ABBConnector/README.md

 # ABBConnector
-Library for sending data from a Raspberry Pi to an ABB Robot
+Library for sending data from the Raspberry Pi to an ABB Robot (using Pi4J)

 #Building
+* Make sure, all Pi4J files are present in the lib folder.

-To build, run:
+* To build, run:

     	ant

 #Examples